btrieger/declarative-tap/README.md

 Enjoy!

 ## Post Deployment
-If you want to view image scan results in tap-gui, you need to update tap-values-secrets.yml and provide the service account read only token and ca.crt from app-tls-secret both of which are located in the metadata-store namespace.
-See the value `metadata_svc_account_token` and `metadata_ca_cert` in [tap-install-secrets.yml.tpl](gitops/tap-install-secrets.yml.tpl) for where do to this.

 Now you can deploy the sample workload in additional/workloads after updating the gitlab url.
 ## Contribute

 Contributions are always welcome!